akleiner2/data-structs/README.md

 # Data-Structs

 C-implementation of common data-structures and algorithms.
-This is mostly just practice for implementing data the data structures, as well as practice with the C language and syntax.
+This is mostly just practice for implementing various data structures and algorithms with C language and syntax.

 The planned list of data structures to be included:
 * Linked Lists
 * Stacks
 * Queues
 * Binary Search Trees
-* DFS/BFS across graphs
+* DFS/BFS
 * ...and more!

 ## Contributing